 2. Law of Sines (the Sine Rule):

-If there is an angle opposite a side, this equation will come to the rescue.
+When there is an angle opposite a side, this equation comes to the rescue.

 Note: angle A is opposite side a, B is opposite b, and C is opposite c.